Oncology

 Blood cancers

-Myelofibrosis is a rare blood cancer where excessive scar tissue builds up in the bone marrow, which interferes with the production of healthy blood cells.
-Nearly all myelofibrosis patients will eventually develop anaemia and require regular blood transfusions.
+Myelofibrosis is a rare blood cancer where excessive scar tissue builds up in the bone marrow, interfering with the production of healthy blood cells.
+Nearly all myelofibrosis patients eventually develop anaemia and require regular blood transfusions.

-Myelofibrosis affects around 25,000 patients in the US, most of whom either have anaemia when they’re diagnosed or develop it eventually.
-Patients often need transfusions, and around 30% stop treatment with established therapies because of anaemia.
-Myelofibrosis patients who are anaemic and dependent on transfusions have poor prognosis and shortened survival rates.
-We are utilising our expertise in haematology and advanced technologies to address the unmet needs of patients with myelofibrosis, improving their outcomes and quality of life.
+In the US alone, myelofibrosis affects around 25,000 patients, and around 30% of patients stop treatment because of anaemia.
+Myelofibrosis patients who are anaemic and dependent on transfusions face poor prognosis and shortened survival rates.
+Using advanced technologies and our expertise in haematology, we aim to address these unmet needs to improve outcomes for patients living with this debilitating disease.

 Gynaecologic cancers